google/shaderc/DEVELOPMENT.howto.md

 will require a comment.
 Reviewers will also expect to see test coverage for every code change.  _How much_ coverage will be a judgment call on a case-by-case basis, balancing the required effort against the incremental benefit.
-But coverage will be expected.
+Coverage will be expected.
 As a matter of development philosophy, we will strive to engineer the code to make writing tests easy.

 ## Coding style